Skip to content

 4. The Janelia hemibrain connectome.

-CloudVolume supports the backends/data formats of these and many up-and-coming datasets.
-You can use it to query the segmentation directly, and to fetch meshes and skeletons (if available).
+CloudVolume supports pretty much all the backends/data formats that neuroglancer does.
+You can use it to programmatically query the segmentation itself, and to fetch meshes and skeletons (if available).
 NAVis & friends provide simple interfaces for some of the datasets (see e.g. the neuPrint and the MICrONs tutorials) but there is also some lower-level option to pull neurons into NAVis via CloudVolume.

 First of all, you will want to make sure to cloud-volume is installed and up-to-date: